midlantica/LovelyBunchOfCoconuts/content/memes/politics/threat-to-their-corrupt-bureaucracy.md

 ![threat-to-their-corrupt-bureaucracy](/memes/politics/threat-to-their-corrupt-bureaucracy.png)

-Threat To Their Corrupt Bureaucracy
+Threat to their corrupt bureaucracy.